Mimi's Organic Eats » Recipes » Cookies

 - Light Brown Sugar: Using all light brown sugar makes these organic cookies extra chewy with a rich flavor.
 I use my homemade light brown sugar, but store bought also works.

 - Peanut Butter: Use organic creamy peanut butter, my favorite is Costco!
 Theirs has the best flavor and it only has 2 ingredients: peanuts and salt.
+If you prefer to use almond butter, you can but these are traditionally made with peanut butter.

 - Baking Soda: I use baking soda as this is a quick rise bake and there’s an acid (brown sugar) to react with the baking soda.
 Be sure to check out my post the Difference Between Baking Soda and Baking Powder for more info on leavening agents.